Speedy Hire's largest investor seeks chairman's ouster

 Astrand's role was "incompatible" with the UK corporate governance code since the company already had a CEO, the asset manager said, while proposing the appointment of turnaround specialist David Shearer to Speedy Hire's board.

-As chairman of Mouchel Group Plc from 2012 to 2014, Shearer spearheaded its turnaround, paving the way for its sale to construction company Kier Group Plc, said Toscafund, which has over $3 billion of funds under management.
+As chairman of Mouchel Group Plc from 2012 to 2014, Shearer spearheaded its turnaround, paving the way for its sale to construction company Kier Group Plc (KIE.L), said Toscafund, which has over $3 billion (£2.2 billion) of funds under management.

 "These changes to the Board are necessary to protect and enhance shareholder value at Speedy Hire," Toscafund said.

 Since Astrand's appointment as chairman in July 2015, Speedy Hire's shares have fallen by nearly a third up to Friday's close.
-They were trading largely unchanged at 33.8 pence at 0854 GMT on Monday.
+They were trading largely unchanged at 33.8 pence at 0954 London time on Monday.

+(Reporting by Pranav Kiran in Bengaluru; Editing by Sunil Nair and Anil D'Silva)